mirshoddev99/The-weather-of-States/README.md

-You can see live demo <https://weatherstates.netlify.app/>
+You can see here live demo <https://weathercountries.netlify.app/>